deepanshs/mrsimulator/docs/user_guide/method/method.rst

     \ketbra{I,m_f}{I, m_i}  \stackrel{(0)_\phi}{\longrightarrow} \ketbra{I, m_f}{I, m_i}.

-While it's not surprising that a rotation through an angle of zero does nothing to the transition, this turns out to be useful in acting as the opposite of a total mixing event, i.e., a **no** mixing event.
+While it's not surprising that a rotation through an angle of zero does nothing to the transition, this turns out to help act as the opposite of a total mixing event, i.e., a **no** mixing event.
 As a convenience, this is defined as a "NoMixing" query and can be implemented with the code below.

 .. plot::
     :context: close-figs